-- In early September 2012, an explosion occurred in the Sultangazi district of Istanbul, resulting in causalities.
-Ongoing attacks occurred in the southeast region of the country, bordering Syria, Iraq and Iran, resulting in casualties.
+- In August 2012, an explosion occurred in the city of Gaziantep, south-east Turkey.
+In September 2012, an explosion occurred in the Sultangazi district of Istanbul.
+An explosion also occurred in the eastern city of Tunceli in late September.
+In October 2012, the southern town of Akcakale (close to the border with Syria) was hit by shells.
+Ongoing attacks occurred in the southeast region of the country, bordering Syria, Iraq and Iran.
+These incidents resulted in casualties.

 [ current OTA issued on 21 September 2012, 17:00 ]